services:

 # coming soon

-Before you access your newly created amcat suite, you should first check the settings and change to your needs.
+If you are thinking on giving access to others, then you should first check the settings and change to your needs.
 You can do this with amcat4 config

 :